-When a loved one unexpectedly passes, no amount of money can truly replace what you lost.
+When a loved one unexpectedly passes, no money can replace what you lost.
 Yet the loss of a loved one can result in significant financial strain, especially if the decedent was the primary breadwinner and took care of household expenses.
 This is why you should consider speaking to a Fair Oaks wrongful death attorney to discuss your legal options and whether it makes sense to file a wrongful death claim against the reckless individual or corporation that caused your loved one’s death.

-Under California law, when an individual or company is negligent or otherwise engages in unlawful conduct and those actions, or inaction, causes the death of an individual, it is considered a “wrongful death.”
+Under California law, when an individual or company is negligent or otherwise engages in unlawful conduct and those actions, or inaction, cause the death of an individual, it is considered a “wrongful death.”
 Causes of wrongful death that form the basis of wrongful death claims include the following:

 - Motorcycle accident caused by a reckless driver

 - Medical malpractice and surgical errors

 - Defective products and prescription medications